-A handful of pathogens are causing most diarrhoeal deaths and illness in children worldwide and should be targetedMay 13th, 2013 in Diseases, Conditions, Syndromes /
+A handful of pathogens are causing most diarrhoeal deaths and illness in children worldwide and should be targetedMay 13, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 New research in The Lancet reports that just four pathogens—rotavirus, Cryptosporidium, enterotoxigenic Escherichia coli producing heat-stable toxin, and Shigella—are causing most cases of moderate-to-severe diarrhoea among children living in the poorest countries of the world.